Addition is almost all you need: Compressing large language models with double binary factorization: Double binary factorization

 Where $\Pi_C$ is a Euclidean projection onto the set $C$.
 In our case, we want to project onto the set of matrices, which can be factorized as $a \odot A_s \odot m_1^T$.
 We will use SVID projection from OneBit \citep{xuonebit}, i.e., we will calculate $\texttt{SVID}(Z)$ as follows: First, we set $Z_{\pm1} = \texttt{Sign}(Z)$, and do rank-1 decomposition of $|Z|$ into $am_1^T$.
 Then $\texttt{SVID}(Z) = a \odot Z_{\pm1} \odot m_1^T$.
 Since we need to do a lot of iterations, we compute the rank-1 decomposition using power iteration.

 Then the one ADMM update becomes:

-We also use all heuristic improvements from DSF.
+We also use all heuristic improvements from DSF (warm-starting of inner iterations).
 We also normalize rows of matrix $B$; we prefer to use fewer inner updates (ADMM steps) and more outer updates (alternating minimization steps), and we reuse solutions from previous inner iterations.